© All Rights Reserved nameste

 Gold Coast has a humid subtropical climate with generally warm conditions throughout the year.
 Average highs range from around 21 °C in July to 29 °C in January, though the absolute record stands at 40 °C!
 Lows are between 12 °C and 22 °C respectively and the record minimum temperature is 2.5 °C. Precipitation averages around 1,200 mm a year with July to September being the driest months and February the wettest.

 Gold Coast Airport (OOL), also called Coolangatta Airport and about 20 kilometres from Surfers Paradise, has a growing number of flights.
-Destinations include Auckland, Christchurch and Wellington with Air New Zealand, Darwin and Mount Isa with Airnorth, Kuala Lumpur with Air Asia X, Adelaide, Auckland, Cairns, Christchurch, Melbourne, Newcastle, Osaka, Tokyo and Sydney with Jetstar Airways, Adelaide, Melbourne and Sydney with Tiger Airways Australia, Adelaide, Canberra, Melbourne, Newcastle, Sydney and Townsville with Virgin Blue and Auckland with Pacific Blue.
+Destinations include Auckland, Christchurch and Wellington with Air New Zealand, Darwin and Mount Isa with Airnorth, Kuala Lumpur with Air Asia X, Adelaide, Auckland, Cairns, Christchurch, Melbourne, Newcastle, Osaka, Tokyo and Sydney with Jetstar Airways, Adelaide, Melbourne and Sydney with Tiger Airways Australia, Adelaide, Canberra, Melbourne, Newcastle, Sydney and Townsville with Virgin Australia and Auckland with Virgin Australia.

 Two local bus routes service the Gold Coast Airport, both of which are operated by Surfside Buslines.